Slamena/SpaceInvaders/README.md

 ---

-I want to thank our teacher [Luis Miguel Feijoo](https://github.com/luismiguelfeijoo), for all the help provided during these weeks of class and for being available to answer any questions.
+I want to thank our teacher [Juan Pablo Mora Serrano](https://github.com/Systrent) and [Marc Pomar](https://github.com/boyander), for all the help provided during these classes weeks and for being available to answer any questions.
 Nor would it have been possible without the support of my colleagues.

 <br/>
 <br/>